 High-pressure hand pumps do have their advantages.
 You may be able to cut down your inflation time by doing it yourself, but you do have to put a lot of physical effort into the venture.
 Make sure you don’t exhaust yourself before you even get out on the water on your SUP board!

 What you should avoid using is a high-pressure air compressor.
 You might accidentally end up destroying your SUP board with one of these.
-You may also want to check out the rechargeable compressor from Amazon discussed above.

 How to Deflate and Store Your Paddle Board

 You just came back to the shore after an exciting day spent paddle boarding.
 Once you towel yourself dry, and your adrenaline comes down, you’ll have to release all the air from your board.
 While you’re kind of doing the steps above in reverse, we figured we’d cover how to deflate your SUP board anyway.

 - Step #1: Find your board’s valve cover.
 There should be a pin or spring in the valve.

 - Step #2: Push the spring or pin aside, so air begins leaking out.
 Then, press harder on the valve, moving the pin or spring more as you do so.
 This will set the valve to open.

 - Step #3: Wait for the SUP board to deflate fully.
 You can help it along with your electric pump, but putting the hose onto the deflate nozzle and let the pump suck the air out.